umap-project/umap/docs/contributing.md

 By default, the tests are run in parallel to reduce the time taken to run them.
 You can run them in serial mode by using the `-n1` option.

 If you only want to run one test, you can add `-k specific-test-name` to the command line.

+All the tests are run when you're creating a pull request, to avoid regressions.

 #### Integration tests